 2. Some Improvisers Don’t Care (The Same Way You Do)

 Because when an improviser breaks regularly — and we all know some folks who do this, who despite their obvious failings as human beings are our friends and lovers and troupemates — those improvisers are communicating something along the lines of, “Yo, audience members, I’m in on the joke too!
 I know this is all bullshit make-believe!
 I’M ONE OF YOU!!!
 Don’t lump me in with these weirdos!!!”

-See?
 Irony ruins everything eventually.

-3. We Are All Of Us Laughter Whores
+3. We Are, All Of Us, Laughter Whores

-You see things more clearly, the game slows down, the story unfolds ahead of and behind you, and you don’t foolishly think that a quiet audience hates you.
+You see things more clearly, the scene unfolds in front of you (and behind you), and you don’t foolishly think that a quiet audience hates you.
 You sense them more acutely.
-Through the bright overhead stage lights you attune to the audience’s rhythms.
-This is a real thing.
+Through the bright overhead stage lights you attune yourself to their rhythms.
+This is a real thing that happens.

 Here’s a pretty obvious metaphor.
 The audience in live theater is not unlike the audience at a NASCAR race: always aware, however dimly or subconsciously, that a crash could take place, that things could go disastrously awry.
 Generally, a theater audience wants to be drawn into a make-believe world.
 They want the tension of a committed, well-acted, believable scene.